Dimtemp/Azure-Academy/level3a-network-watcher.md

 #### Task 3: Establish peering between Azure virtual networks

-   > **Note**: Before you start this task, ensure that the template deployment you started in the first task of this exercise has completed.
+   > **Note**: Before you start this task, ensure that the deployment you started in the previous task has completed.

 1. In the Azure portal, navigate to the **az1010301b-vnet1** virtual network blade.

-1. From the **az1010301b-vnet1** virtual network blade, display the **az1010301b-vnet1 - Peerings** blade.
+1. Select **Peerings**.

-1. From the **az1010301b-vnet1 - Peerings** blade, create a VNet peering with the following settings:
+1. Create a VNet peering with the following settings:

-    - Name: **az1010301b-vnet1-to-az1010302b-vnet2**
+    - Name: **europe-to-usa**

-    - Virtual network deployment model: **Resource manager**

-    - Subscription: the name of the Azure subscription you are using in this lab

     - Virtual network: **az1010302b-vnet2**

-    - Name of peering from az1010302b-vnet2 to az1010301b-vnet1: **az1010302b-vnet2-to-az1010301b-vnet1**
+    - Name of peering from az1010302b-vnet2 to az1010301b-vnet1: **usa-to-europe**

     - Allow virtual network access: **Enabled**